St Patrick's Grammar School, Downpatrick

 Saint Patrick's Grammar School was a Catholic grammar school located in Downpatrick, County Down, Northern Ireland.
-It is currently owned by the De La Salle Brothers.
-It has an enrolment of around 725 students, with girls admitted at 6th form level.
-Pupils come from all over the East Down area.
-Working to support the ideals of this Lasallian School is a staff of 75 lay teachers.
-Recently, the school has been awarded the Investor in People award, and has been named a specialist school in humanities by the Department of Education.
+It was owned by the De La Salle Brothers.
+It had an enrolment of around 725 students, with girls admitted at 6th form level.
+Pupils came from all over the East Down area.
+Working to support the ideals of this Lasallian School was a staff of 75 lay teachers.
+In 2007, the school was awarded the Investor in People award, and has been named a specialist school in humanities by the Department of Education.

 The school reopened as part of a merger with St Mary's High and De La Salle in 2024 as Lecale Trinity Grammar School.

 History

 Saint Patrick's Grammar School was founded in 1934 and moved to its present site in 1937.
 In 2009, the school celebrated its 75th anniversary.
 A new school building was built and opened in April 2011.
 The new building contains improved modern facilities including a large music department and enhanced Physical Education amenities.
 The PE department includes a modern gym, two indoor sports halls and two floodlit outdoor pitches.